Starlink Gen 3 Router

 Mesh Compatibility

-The Gen 3 router meshes with Gen 2 routers, other Gen 3 routers, and the new Router Mini units.
-It does not work with third-party mesh systems (Netgear Orbi, TP-Link Deco, Google Nest WiFi, etc).
-If you want to use a third-party mesh system, you will need to put the Gen 3 router in bypass mode and let the third-party system handle WiFi.
+Router 3 works with Starlink Gen 2 mesh nodes, other Router 3 units, and Router Mini where supported.
+It does not turn a Netgear Orbi, TP-Link Deco, Google Nest WiFi, or other consumer mesh kit into a Starlink mesh node.
+To use a third-party mesh system, put the Starlink router into bypass mode and let the third-party system run WiFi and routing.

 Wired vs Wireless Mesh